-This is especially true when it comes to essentials such as cheap Royal Canin dog food or cat treats.
-You want to ensure that your pet is getting the most nutrients instead of just eating cheap or unhealthy food that doesn’t help their body grow stronger.
+This is especially true regarding essentials such as cheap Royal Canin dog food or cat treats.
+You want to ensure that your pet gets the most nutrients instead of just eating cheap or unhealthy food that doesn’t help their body grow stronger.

 They’re going to distract you a lot

 Get ready for your pet to distract you all the time.
 Whether it’s a cat jumping on your keyboard while you’re working or your dog begging you to go outside because they’re bored, you’ll spend a lot of time answering your pet’s calls and entertaining them.

 Having a great local veterinarian makes a world of difference

 Make sure you connect with a great local veterinarian.
 Before you even look at adopting a pet, make absolutely sure that there are at least two great veterinarians near you.

 Everyone in the family needs to share some of the responsibility

-You can’t just get a pet and then push all of the responsibility on one or two people.
-Everyone needs to learn about how to take care of the pet.
+You can’t just get a pet and then push the responsibility on one or two people.
+Everyone needs to learn how to take care of their pet.

-Behaviour problems are mostly unavoidable
+Behaviour problems are mostly unavoidable.

-Health problems can also sneak up on you
+Health problems can also sneak up on you.

 The last thing we want is to see our pets suffering.
-Unfortunately, health problems are fairly common for certain pets and breeds, so you should be prepared to diagnose conditions as soon as possible.
-This is why it’s important to work with a great local veterinarian.
+Some pets and breeds tend to have health problems, so you should be ready to figure out what’s wrong as soon as possible.